AdobeDocs/experience-manager-forms-cloud-service.en/help/introduction.md

 ## Cloud is the feature, but there is more! {#whats-new}

-The following features are available only for AEM Forms as a Cloud Service environment:
+The following features are available only for AEM Forms as a Cloud Service:

 **Faster form renditions and Faster server-side validations** The service uses CDN and Dispatcher caching to deliver faster renditions and server-side validations for adaptive forms.